Skooma-Breath/snake/README.md

 # Snake Mod for TES3MP

+If you want to play snake in morrowind without running your own tes3mp server you can join my public server **Fetcher Simulator 2025** to compete for a slot on the leaderboard.

 ## Description

-This mod adds a Snake game to your TES3MP server, allowing players to enjoy a classic arcade experience within the world of Morrowind.
+This mod adds a custom location near Balmora, eastern guard tower that takes you to the snake room, allowing players to enjoy a classic snake experience together on TES3MP.

 ## Installation